gbronca/django-app/README.md

 * The app was designed in Django 2.2.9 and Python 3.7.6 using MySQL Database locally.
 When deployed to Heroku the database was migrated to PostgreSQL.

-* Django integrated OAuth to manage user accounts, sign ins, sign ups, sign outs and password resets.
+* Django integrated OAuth to manage user accounts, sign-ins, sign-ups, sign-outs and password resets.

 * Complete CRUD implementation of the ticket app.
 Registered users can create, edit, delete and update their own requests.

 * Upvote of bugs and features.
 Upvote of features is dependant on completion of payment via Stripe.

-* The individual apps are scalable and can easily be integrated in other projects.
+* The individual apps are scalable and can easily be integrated into other projects.

-* The user is able to reset password, as long as the correct email is registered in the app.
+* The user is able to reset the password, as long as the correct email is registered in the app.
 An email is sent with a link allowing the user to reset the password.

 * Editing of bugs and features is restricted to the user that created it.

 * The app makes use of the Stripe API so users can support the development of new features.

-* The charts in the home page are created using Chart.js.
+* The charts on the home page are created using Chart.js.

 #### Features for future development